surajkarki66/Freyja/README.md

 # Freyja

 This is a web app to grade essay using LSTM model using Django REST, React and Tensorflow.
-The dataset used to train the NLP model is https://www.kaggle.com/mpwolke/hewlett-foundation-essay-scoring , this project was the education category winner of Quantum Hack 2020.
+The dataset used to train the NLP model is https://www.kaggle.com/mpwolke/hewlett-foundation-essay-scoring , this project was the education category winner of [Quantum Hack 2020](https://personal-web-api-0xa6.onrender.com/uploads/QH_HackathonWinner-Freyja-Suraj.pdf).
+This is also an end to end deep learning project.

 # How to run?